 As always, it can be an advantage to get help from the locals when you have to travel, and this also applies to day trips, where there are both regular trips and flexible trips only for one's own travel group.

 Head to the port of Piraeus - the port city of Athens - and hop on board one of the many ferries departing from here.
-Beautiful islands that Ægina og Agistri is only 1 hour sailing from here, and offers pure relaxation and Greek idyll.
+Beautiful islands that Aegina og Agistry is only 1 hour sailing from here and offers pure relaxation and Greek idyll.
 Aegina - also known as Aegina or Aigina - is the slightly larger of the islands, and this is where most tourists come.

-The local Athenians, on the other hand, go to Agistri, known as one of Greece's greenest and most beautiful islands.
-Take a day trip and enjoy the delicious bathing water, or stay here the weekend and explore the island both by sea and by land.
-Take an adventurous boat trip around the island, and jump directly into the sea, or drive along the winding roads through the green mountains.
+The local Athenians, on the other hand, go to the neighboring island of Agistri, which is known as one of Greece's greenest and most beautiful islands.
+Take a day trip and enjoy the delicious bathing water or stay here over the weekend and explore the island both by water and land.
+Go on an experiential sailing trip around the island and jump right in havet or drive along the winding roads through the green mountains.